 Cost of services primarily includes employee salary, benefits and other employee-related costs, costs to maintain the infrastructure necessary to manage a services organization, and provisions for contract losses, if any.
-Certain of our design services engineers have been redeployed to internal research and development projects or to assist with pre-sales activities, resulting in lower cost of services expense.
+During the nine months ended September 28, 2013, certain of our design services engineers were redeployed to internal research and development projects or to assist with pre-sales activities, resulting in lower cost of services expense when compared to the nine months ended September 29, 2012.
 We expect to continue to utilize certain design services engineers on internal projects and pre-sales activities.